MichaelLogan11/busn32130_final_proj/README.md

 but we thought it would be easier to not only tell you about the benefits of investing, but to also show you with several visualizations that illustrate its importance.

+## Deliverables
+"A Beginner's Guide to Personal Investing" is a PDF report found above that walks through several questions related to beginning to invest.
+It is inteded to not only explain the important features of investing, but to also give visual context that provides another way to comprehend complex topics.
+It is especially helpful for those brand new to investing, and also visual learners.</b>
+"Explore Your Portfolio Options" is a tableau workbook that allows you to test different allocations of asset classes to see how the expected return and risk changes based on historic timelines.

 ## Data Sources
 1. **Equity Data:**
    * Data: Daily price information for tradeable assets